Kansas Woman Buys Every Pair Of Shoes At Liquidating Payless Store, Sends Them To Flood Victims In Nebraska

 A Kansas woman found the deal of a lifetime at a closing Payless store, then used it to help others in need.

 The woman, Addy Tritt, purchased 204 pairs of shoes at a location of the store that is liquidating and then sent them to help victims of widespread flooding in Nebraska.
-As the Lincoln Journal-Star reported, Tritt said she wanted to find a way to give back because she had been helped by many people in her own past.
+As the Lincoln Journal-Star reported, Tritt said she wanted to find a way to give back because she had been helped by many people in the past.

 Tritt found the shoes at a store in Hays that had dropped prices down to $1 per pair.
 The Fort Hays State University graduate used her negotiating skills to bargain the entire lot down to $100, then bought them in bulk.
 As the report noted, her purchase included 162 pairs of children’s shoes, one men’s pair, and the rest women’s shoes.